hzi-bifo/scelestial-paper-materials-devel/README.md

 ```

 ### Evaluating the results:
-To evaluate the results, first we separate tree from clones in the output of scelestia.
+To evaluate the results, first, we separate the tree from clones in the output of scelestia.
 ```bash
 python src/steiner-to-clone-tree.py data/synth01-scelestial.txt data/synth01-scelestial-tree-clone.txt data/synth01-scelestial-tree.txt data/synth01-scelestial-clone.txt
 ```